Shara Fisler, Executive Director & Founder

 As Middle School Education Coordinator, Helen works in the Leaders Initiative coordinating and leading middle school students in an intensive, research-focused after-school program.
 With her deep understanding of the scientific process through her M.S. program combined with her passion in marine science and public education, Helen is dedicated to raising our future leaders in science.
 Helen holds a B.S. in Biology from University of Alberta and a M.S. in Biology from California State University, Los Angeles.

 As Donor Relationships Coordinator, Deborah develops and grows relationships with Ocean Discovery donors and partners to ensure that Ocean Discovery continues to offer high-quality science education.
 Her background consists of hands-on ocean science education, communication coordination, organizational nonprofit experience, and sales account management.
 Deborah is a San Diego local and holds a Bachelor of Science in Communication from San Diego State University.

-As Student Initiative Specialist, Catherine supports the student programs that bring hands-on science to over 6,000 elementary school students in City Heights every year.
+As School Programs Coordinator, Catherine supports the student programs that bring hands-on science to over 6,000 elementary school students in City Heights every year.
 She works closely with teachers and the Discovery Fellows to facilitate student and staff growth, and program development and enhancement.
 Catherine is an Ocean Discovery AmeriCorps alumna and holds a B.A. in Sociology and French from Chapman University.

 Christina Vassos, Volunteer Coordinator

 As Volunteer Coordinator, Christina helps to ensure the Ocean Discovery staff, volunteers, and Board of Directors are provided with the support they need to successfully execute their roles and continue to deliver extraordinary results.
 She also provides financial administrative support.
 Christina holds a B.S. in Cognitive Science with an emphasis in Neuroscience from UC San Diego.